redis/redis-doc/commands/latency-reset.md

 @return

-@integer-reply: the number of event time series that were reset.
+@integer-reply: the number of event timeseries that were reset.